AARP Eye Center

 Research has found that munching on walnuts may help guard against memory loss and may delay a decline in thinking skills that generally comes with age.

-For more delicious foods that are good for your body and brain along with terrific recipes to try, check out "10 Superfoods for Your Brain."
+For more delicious foods that are good for your body and brain along with terrific recipes to try, check out 10 Great Superfoods to Support Brain Health.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.